Meeting every Sunday at 10:30 live at Claremont House and via Zoom and Facebook Live.

-A church communicates with God by prayer and our experience says that prayer meetings are essential to our healthy growth.
-No matter who you are, you will find benefit personally from praying and the church will benefit too.
+A church communicates with God by prayer and our experience says that prayer meetings are essential for healthy growth.
+No matter who you are, you will benefit personally from praying and the church will be stronger too.

-" … we had a ‘pop-up’ prayer time at Steve and Lesley’s home recently.
+" … we had a ‘pop-up’ prayer time at Steve and Lesley’s home.
 Sian brought his guitar and we had a great time of praise and sharing stories of God’s goodness … and we PRAYED”

 Would our visitors please note that the easiest car parking for the church is at Topp Way NCP car park, about 200m from the church.
 For Saturday and Sunday visitors, the car park is free, courtesy of Bolton Council.
 Unfortunately, during the week this is a paid car park but is certainly the safest parking in the vicinity.
 For GPS users, the car park location is Duke Street, Bolton, BL1 2DJ,